 Our gender diversity targets

-When we signed up to the charter in January 2018, we had 18% female representation.
+When we signed up to the charter in January 2018, we had 18% female representation in our senior leader population.
 In June 2019 we reported an increase to 33% and in June 2020 this has decreased slightly to 32%.
-This decrease is due to an executive committee restructure that resulted in one female departing the team and female representation falling from 25% to 17%.
-However, in the same period we were pleased to report three promotions for female senior leaders which meant an increase in our female representation beneath the executive level from 29% to 38%.
+This decrease is due to an executive committee restructure that resulted in one female departing the team.
+However, in the same period we were pleased to report three promotions for female senior leaders which meant an increase in our female representation beneath the executive level to 38%.

 You can read more about our commitment to inclusion and diversity at Nucleus.